lucca11235/Neural-Net-Viz/README.md

 The project is in development.
 Currently the user is able to change only the learning rate and the activation function (Relu or Sigmoid).
 Changing the specific weigths of the Net is in work.

+- To change the learning rate there is a sliding button that varies from 0 to 1.
+- To reset the network press space.
+- To change the activation function press 'C', and the network will reset with the new activation function.

 ## Project preview

 ![Screen Recording 2023-01-27 at 13 37 29](https://user-images.githubusercontent.com/91396656/215146453-f242fc45-9b1c-4b82-afc8-5a2966496685.gif)